raycast/extensions/extensions/firebase-import-export/README.md

 ## Preferences

-This extension need only few configurations.
+This extension needs only a few configurations.

 ### Firebase Authentication File

-To connect to your Firebase projet, you need to retreive a private key.
+You need to retrieve a private key to connect to your Firebase projet.
 For this, open your project and go to [admin SDK](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk).
 Here you will be able to generate a new private key.